Sãkatani Alliance by Silvae

-While the initiative responds directly to requests from the community and is designed to support Indigenous stewardship without undermining cultural integrity or ecological balance, the decision to establish Sãkatani as a dedicated foundation was a joint step.
-It was grounded in a common desire to create a transparent, accountable, and long-term structure capable of holding land, resources, and responsibility on behalf of the communities involved.
+Responding directly to community requests, our initiative supports Indigenous stewardship while protecting cultural integrity.
+Establishing Sãkatani as a dedicated foundation was a joint step with the community.
+It ensures a transparent, accountable, long-term structure capable of holding land and resources on behalf of the people.

 Our Team